docker-archive/classicswarm/docs/get-swarm.md

         Run 'swarm COMMAND --help' for more information on a command.

-    In this example, the image did not exist on the Engine host, so the Engine downloaded it.
-After it downloaded, the `swarm` image executed the and displayed the help.
+    In this example, the `swarm` image did not exist on the Engine host, so the Engine downloaded it.
+After it downloaded, the image executed the `help` subcommand to display the help text.
 After displaying the help, the `swarm` image exits and returns your to your terminal command line.

 3. List the running containers on your Engine host.